Honeymoon in Morocco:

 Morocco is also famous for its delicious food products, which can be used when cooking in Poland.
 Apart from spices, it is worth trying argan oil, mint tea, harissa paste, sweets, or couscous.

 Moroccans love to drink mint tea.
-They usually do it from traditional, richly decorated glasses.
-We can buy them both in bazaars and markets.
+They usually do it with traditional, richly decorated glasses.
+You can buy them both in bazaars and markets.

 Articles you might want to read: